-a.)
-An athlete will be judged as "finished," the moment any part of the torso, reaches the perpendicular line extending from the leading edge of the finish line.
+- a.)
+An athlete will be judged as "finished," the moment any part of the torso, reaches the perpendicular line extending from the leading edge of the finish line. - b.)
+A relay team will be judged as "finished", when the fourth member of the team crosses the finish line as described in para 6.2. a.).